Elenpay/liquidator/README.md

 There are a few recipes using `just -l` to interact with loopd for loop in, loop out and calling loop CLI with args (`just loop <args>`).

-# Environment Variables / Flags

-All the flags can be set as environment variables, with the following format, except stated, they are all mandatory:

-- NODESHOSTS: Command separated list of hostname:port to connect to
-- NODESMACAROONS : Command separated list of macaroons in **hex** used in nodesHosts, in the same order of NODESHOSTS
-- NODESTLSCERTS : Command separated list of tls certs from LNDS in **base64**, in the same order of NODESHOSTS and NODESMACAROONS
-- POLLINGINTERVAL (optional) : Interval to poll data(default 15s)
-- LOGLEVEL (optional) : Log level (default info) from: {trace, debug, info, warn, error, fatal, panic}
-- LOGFORMAT (optional) : Log format (default json) from: {json, text}

 # Metrics
 The following metrics are exposed in the `/metrics` endpoint on port `9000` (e.g. `localhost:9000/metrics`)):